-The applications window for next year’s Project 2036 intake are now open.
+The applications window for next year’s Project 2036 intake are now closed.
 Please view the find out more and submissions pages to start your application.

 Census data suggests that within 20 years (or by 2036) half of all young people in London will be of dual heritage.
 We see that change on our streets.
 We want to see that change on stages and behind scenes across our city.
 We fear as an industry we are reacting much too slowly, and in some cases hardly at all.
 It’s crucial that we create opportunities for a rich diversity of artists to make work on our main stages and so redefine the canon of British theatre.

 Working collaboratively with their peers, each year will see three creatives develop work tied directly to our brand new Studio space which was created as part of our redevelopment in 2016/17.